1. Quaternary paleoenvironments of southern Africa

 26. Past climates in our changing mountains: Contributions from the paleoscience community

-The Group on Earth Observations (GEO) Global Network for Observations and Information in Mountain Environments (GEO-GNOME) is a GEO Initiative launched in 2016 under the co-leadership of the MRI and ISAC-CNAR that aims to identify and make available transboundary and inter- and transdisciplinary environmental and social-ecological data and information on global change in mountains.
+The Group on Earth Observations (GEO) Global Network for Observations and Information in Mountain Environments (GEO Mountains) is a GEO Initiative launched in 2016 under the co-leadership of the MRI and ISAC-CNAR that aims to identify and make available transboundary and inter- and transdisciplinary environmental and social-ecological data and information on global change in mountains.
 This network, and data and information portal, is expected to facilitate access to key data and information to serve the needs of diverse users, from the research community for studies applicable to global assessments, such as the IPCC, to local, national, and regional managers and decision-makers working in mountains.
-To date, GEO-GNOME has mostly worked to identify and access data, datasets, and information gathered from observed in-situ or remote sensing Earth-observation sources in order to better understand key processes in mountains, such as elevation-dependent warming or elevation-dependent climate change, and also as a basis to perform process-oriented evaluation and validation of climate models.
-The GEO-GNOME focus has thus been on the recent (instrumental) past and future climate evolution in global mountains.
+To date, GEO Mountains has mostly worked to identify and access data, datasets, and information gathered from observed in-situ or remote sensing Earth-observation sources in order to better understand key processes in mountains, such as elevation-dependent warming or elevation-dependent climate change, and also as a basis to perform process-oriented evaluation and validation of climate models.
+The GEO Mountains focus has thus been on the recent (instrumental) past and future climate evolution in global mountains.
 However, knowledge of the past evolution of the Earth's climate in mountains is also crucial, where proxies that cover longer timescales hold promising potential to not only better quantify the nature and extent of dynamics at play in high-altitude regions, but also to improve our understanding of these processes and thereby put the current and projected climate conditions in mountains into perspective.

-With this session, GEO-GNOME aims to explore, identify, and establish links with existing paleoclimate scientific research communities, specifically those working in mountain regions and with paleoscience databases.
+With this session, GEO Mountains aims to explore, identify, and establish links with existing paleoclimate scientific research communities, specifically those working in mountain regions and with paleoscience databases.
 We encourage contributions focused on paleoclimate reconstructions in mountains from diverse sources (non-polar ice cores, mountain lake sediments, peat bogs, dendrochronology, archaeology, glacial geology, etc.) and from diverse geographical areas around the world.
-As a key outcome of the session, we seek to identify and establish joint collaborations to support the development and compilation of relevant data, datasets, and information on mountains from a diverse suite of paleodata sources, thereby supporting GEO-GNOME's data and information goals outlined in its 2020-2022 implementation plan.
+As a key outcome of the session, we seek to identify and establish joint collaborations to support the development and compilation of relevant data, datasets, and information on mountains from a diverse suite of paleodata sources, thereby supporting GEO Mountains's data and information goals outlined in its 2020-2022 implementation plan.

 27. Variation and responses in fire regime behavior over time and space